adam25022/GE1-21-22-Assignment/README.md

 Tree is the asset of the tree to be spawned
 Delay is the delay of the tree spawning from the game starting

+#Legacy Content!
 ![TreeCreatorControlls](Images/TreeCreator.PNG)
 Tree: this is the tree model that will be used in the world.
 Distance Between Tree's: this is the distance between the trees used in the poisson disc sampling Region Size: this is the size of area of tree's that will be used.
+##This was phased our as it only used an Y co-ordinate of 0 which lead to major clipping

 # List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference

 | Class/asset | Source |